 By the time you are ready to give birth you are likely to have you bra adjusted to the loosest hook, you can then begin to tighten the underband after you have given birth.

 Please now follow the below chart to find your size in in Six bras – we have tried to make things nice and simple with 3 sizes Small Medium Large.
-Choose your cup size and underband size, where they meet is your size in Six.
+Choose your cup size and underband size, where they meet on the chart is your size in Six.

 All of our bras are made in luxury fabric that offer great stretch and support so that they adjust and grow with you during your pregnancy.
 We recommend buying a size that allows for an increase in your cup size if you are buying early on in your pregnancy.